Updated: February 2, 2026

 Choose the right coverage types for your business

 Tree service companies need general liability for falling branches, property damage and power line strikes.
-You also need professional liability for improper pruning or tree assessments and workers' compensation for climbers who face fall and chainsaw injuries.
+Add professional liability for wrong pruning or tree assessments and workers' comp for climbers who get injured from falls and chainsaws.

-Add commercial auto for trucks and chippers, inland marine for expensive equipment like aerial lifts and stump grinders, completed operations for trees that fail after removal, and excess liability.
-Tree damage claims often exceed standard limits, making excess coverage important.
+Add commercial auto for trucks and chippers, inland marine for expensive equipment (aerial lifts and stump grinders), completed operations for trees that fail after removal, and excess liability.
+Tree damage claims often exceed standard limits.

 2. 2